By: Greg Klapp, featured in the documentary Eating You Alive

 It has been amazing to witness firsthand how a whole food plant-based way of life can transform my health from sickness and disease, into one of amazing health, free of the ailments that I suffered from.

 I no longer have diabetes.
 I no longer have sleep apnea.
-You can’t tell by looking at me that I suffered a nearly fatal stroke, and you would be amazed at how powerful diet can be toward eliminating or reducing most diseases!
+You can’t tell by looking at me that I suffered a nearly fatal stroke, and you would be amazed at how powerful diet can be toward eliminating or reducing many diseases!

 I witnessed firsthand how diet can be stronger than medications, and I was a real skeptic.
 This was contrary to everything I had ever been taught.
 While I was still on the standard American diet, I did not see much improvement in any of my conditions from the medications that had been prescribed.